MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/overview.md

 - You can access the Admin web service by using the URL **https://server:8090/SC2012R2/Admin/Microsoft.Management.Odata.svc**
     >[!NOTE]
     > The above URL is applicable for SPF 2016 and later.
-- The following credentials are required.
+- The following credentials are required:

 **Credential** | **Requirement**
 --- | ---